knottx/music-playlist-flutter/README.md

 - Play Next/Previous Music
 - Reorder Up-Next
 - Lyrics (note: some songs may not have lyrics available, api ref: https://lyricsovh.docs.apiary.io/#reference/0/lyrics-of-a-song/search).
-- Background audio and integrates with both Android and iOS to manage media playback and display media controls on the lock screen, notification, and Dynamic Island. (note: On the iOS Simulator, the media control buttons may appear transparent, but they are still clickable and functional, working as expected despite the missing icon visibility.)
+- Background audio and integrates with both Android and iOS to manage media playback and display media controls on the lock screen, notification, and Dynamic Island. (note: On the iOS Simulator may has issue please try on real device.)

 ## Run and Debug